soenkekluth/sticky-state/README.md

   wrapFixedSticky: true,
   absoluteClass: 'is-absolute',

-  // scrollclass will add a class to the sticky element that is depending on the scroll direction when the element gets sticky.
+  // scrollclass will add a class to the sticky element that is depending on the scroll direction when the element is sticky.
+  // when the scrolling stops the class will be the value of "none" unless you set "persist" to true.

   scrollClass: {
     down: null,